Heterogeneous Information Network-based Interest Composition with Graph Neural Network for Recommendation: Proposed Model: HicRec

 \subsection{Parameter Learning}

 We construct the pairwise recommendation loss in the form of BPR according to the predicted score,

-where $i$ denotes the positive item which user $u$ has interacted with, while $j$ is the negative item which user $u$ has not interacted with.
-The nonlinear function sigmoid is utilized to map the value into (0, 1).
+where $i$ denotes the positive item that user $u$ has interacted with, while $j$ is the negative item that user $u$ has not interacted with.
+The nonlinear function $sigmoid$ is utilized to map the value into (0, 1).

 In general, the total loss is then defined as follows: